-Islamic finance is today a $2.2 trillion industry spread over more than 60 countries with the bulk of it concentrated in very few markets.
-Data compiled by the Union of Arab Banks’ research department shows that just 10 countries account for 95% of the world’s sharia-compliant assets.
-Iran leads the way with 30% of the global total followed by Saudi Arabia (24%), Malaysia (11%), the United Arab Emirates (10%), Qatar (6%), Kuwait (5%), Bahrain (4%), Bangladesh (1.8%), Indonesia (1.6%) and Pakistan (1%).
+Islamic finance is today a $2.5 trillion industry spread over more than 80 countries with the bulk of it concentrated in very few markets.
+Data compiled by the Union of Arab Banks’ research department shows that just 10 countries account for almost 95% of the world’s sharia-compliant assets.
+Iran leads the way with 29% of the global total followed by Saudi Arabia (25%), Malaysia (11%), the United Arab Emirates (8%), Kuwait (6%), Qatar (6%), Turkey (2.6%), Bangladesh (2.1%), Indonesia (2%) and Bahrain (1.8%).

 These countries drive the growth of Islamic finance, set industry standards and foster innovation.
 Over the past decade, Islamic finance grew at an exponential yearly pace of 10%–12%.
-Reuters expects total Islamic assets to reach $3.5 trillion by 2021 but that scenario is tied to the economic well-being of these 10 markets.
+According to Arab News' 2019 State of Global Islamic Economy report, total sharia-compliant assets will grow to $3.5 trillion by 2024 although that depends on the economic well-being of these 10 markets.

 Middle East and North Africa

 Islamic finance’s primary sphere of influence is of course the Arab world thanks to its Muslim-majority populations and abundance of petrodollars.
-The Middle East and North Africa (MENA, which excludes Iran) are home to 164 Islamic banks including 45 that rank in the global top 100.
-In 2017, their total assets reached around $600 billion, or 18% of the region’s total banks assets.
+The Middle East and North Africa (MENA, which excludes Iran) are home to 190 Islamic banks.

 |Country||# of Islamic Banks||Assets ($ Bil.)|